 |Amy Deem Profile|

-Earlier in the summer, Thandi Stewart (400m hurdles) and Samantha Williams (triple jump) both earned All-America status at the NCAA Championships under the direction of the veteran mentor.
-It was the 21st season in a row in which one of her student-athletes recieved All-America honors.
+In June 2012, Thandi Stewart (400m hurdles) and Samantha Williams (triple jump) both earned All-America status at the NCAA Championships under the direction of the veteran mentor.
+It was the 21st season in a row in which one of her student-athletes received All-America honors.